 - a) This proposed rulemaking will affect permitted entities with compliance schedules that are 1) seeking site specific criteria development or 2) under a plan approved by the Department.
-This proposed rule could lessen the economic impact on entities under Department compliance schedules. - b) There are currently 250 individual National Pollutant Discharge Elimination System (NPDES) permitted entities that have compliance schedules that could potentially be affected by this proposed rule.
+This proposed rule could lessen the economic impact on entities under Department compliance schedules. - b) There are currently 912 individual National Pollutant Discharge Elimination System (NPDES) permitted entities that could potentially be affected by this proposed rule.